-As a licensed or regulated early childhood program, you should already have protocols for securing your facilities and families' private information.
+As a licensed or regulated early childhood program, you should already have protocols for securing your facility's premises and your families' private information.
 Provide an overview of your general policies and procedures here.
 Are the doors locked during all operating hours?
 Are they open during pick-up and drop-off?
 Do parents have a passcode or key fob to enter the center?
 What is your policy for staffing the front desk?